 If the mirror server is disconnected from the witness and also from the principal server, automatic failover is not possible, regardless of the state of the principal server.

-Adding or Removing a Witness
+To Add or Remove a Witness

 To add a witness